AnalogFeelings/PythagorasTheoremCPP/README.md

-# Pythagoras Theorem Calculator CPP
+# Pythagoras Theorem Calculator C++
-simple pythagoras theorem calculator I did in C++ when bored.
+This is an extremely mediocre program that I made back when I was bored while learning C++, this is disgusting.